natethegreate/hent-AI/README.md

 NOTE: Despite the title, this project does not actually use AI.

-Here is a [NSFW Video](https://www.pornhub.com/view_video.php?viewkey=ph5e5bdbbcbce66) that shows better what this project does.
+Here is a [NSFW Video](https://www.pornhub.com/view_video.php?viewkey=ph5e5bdbbcbce66) that shows better what this project does, on current model 161.

 Development news will be posted on my Twitter (NSFW).
 [![Twitter Follow](https://img.shields.io/twitter/follow/deeppomf.svg?label=Follow&style=social)](https://twitter.com/pecanpie112/)